bdelate/django-flutterwave/README.md

 ## Project Description

-This project provides Django integration with the [Flutterwave](https://flutterwave.com/) API.
+This project provides Django integration for [Flutterwave](https://flutterwave.com/) Rave Card payments and subscriptions.

 The project is currently being developed and is considered pre-alpha.